nixworks/public/news/2012/12/5/README.md

 ##### Mexican
 ### [Mexico's Supreme Court of Justice of the Nation rules that a ban on same-sex marriage in Oaxaca state is illegal. ](/news/2012/12/5/mexico-s-supreme-court-of-justice-of-the-nation-rules-that-a-ban-on-same-sex-marriage-in-oaxaca-state-is-illegal.md)
-_Context: same-sex marriage, Mexican, Mexican Supreme Court, Oaxaca_
+_Context: same-sex marriage, Mexican, Oaxaca, Mexican Supreme Court_

 ##### London
 ### [London's King Edward VII's Hospital says it is reviewing telephone protocol after two disc jockeys from a Sydney-based radio station, 2Day FM made a prank call to the hospital in which they posed as Queen Elizabeth and Prince Charles, and spoke with a member of nursing staff about the health of the Duchess of Cambridge. ](/news/2012/12/5/london-s-king-edward-vii-s-hospital-says-it-is-reviewing-telephone-protocol-after-two-disc-jockeys-from-a-sydney-based-radio-station-2day-f.md)